 - Your SFTP details.
 We’ll show you how to find these for your Kinsta account.
 Otherwise, you can contact your host to get these details.

-Then, you’ll see your SFTP details under the SFTP/SSH box.
-You’ll need all three pieces of information for this process – Username, Password, and Port:
+To find your Kinsta SFTP details, navigate to Sites > Info.
+The SFTP details can be found in the SFTP/SSH section of the dashboard.
+You’ll need all four pieces of information for this process – Host, Username, Password, and Port:

 Once you have this information, open up your FTP program of choice and connect to your site.
 Here’s the specific information that you’ll need to enter in the Connect box:

-- Host – the actual URL to your site.
-For FileZilla, you need to add an sftp:// before your URL to enable the SFTP connection used by Kinsta.
+- Host – from your Kinsta dashboard (or the details you get from your host if you’re not using Kinsta).
+If you’re using Filezilla to connect, you need to add an sftp:// before your URL to enable the SFTP connection used by Kinsta.